NDB memcache engine configuration options.

 cache_only: The server updates the value in its local cache only.

-ndb_only: The server updates the value stored in MySQL Cluster only.
+ndb_only: The server updates the value stored in NDB Cluster only.

-caching: The server updates the value stored in MySQL Cluster, and then stores a copy of that value in its local cache.
+caching: The server updates the value stored in NDB Cluster, and then stores a copy of that value in its local cache.

 REPLACEcommands are not allowed.